 But she wonders if he's seeing Lois now.
 Diana can't tell what he sees.
 She just knows he isn't seeing her.

 "Is it what you thought?"
 Bruce stares up at her.

-He does not seem surprised that she has fled from him, just waits for her to look down.
+He doesn't seem surprised that she's fled from him, just waits for her to look down.
 She does and sees that he looks even older from this vantage point.
 Bruce is old.
 She is too; she just doesn't look old.
 But she feels it.
 Lately, she feels it.

 "Diana?"
 His voice is the Bruce of the past.
 The Bruce who pressed and prodded and generally pissed her off.

 "No." She gives him the truth.
 Let him make of it what he will, if he has such a need to know.

 "That's the best you can do?
 'Hmmm'?"
 She jumps down and sees him flinch as she lands hard.
 The impact doesn't hurt her.
 She's strong.
 Her body is lithe still, even if it has fleshed out more than when she was new at this superhero business.